Carbon Accounting

 Carbon disclosure project (CDP)

 A global non-profit organization that collects and analyzes self-reported GHG emissions data from companies, cities, and regions, promoting transparency and driving action on climate change.
+Reegy allows you to easily and quickly create CDP-compliant carbon reports from your data!

 Circular economy